Skip to content

 SHARE VIA:

-Forearm fractures (torus and greenstick fractures combined) are very common in children and happen in about 1 in 100 children.
+Forearm fractures (torus and greenstick fractures combined) are common in children and happen in about 1 in 100 children.
 Wrist and forearm fractures account for half of all paediatric fractures.

 Torus fractures